ENCCS/julia-for-hpc/content/interfacing.rst

 The following example is adapted from `Calling C from Julia <https://craftofcoding.wordpress.com/2017/02/08/calling-c-from-julia-i-simple-arrays/>`_ by `The Craft of Coding`.
-Let's conside the following C function which computes the mean from an array of integer values.
+Let's conside the following C function which computes the mean from an array of 64-bit integer values.
 We will name the file as :code:`mean.c`.

 .. code-block:: c

-   double vectorMean(int *arr, int n)
+   double mean(long *arr, long n)
    {
-       int i, sum=0;
+       long i, sum=0;
        double mean;
        for (i=0; i<n; i=i+1)
            sum = sum + arr[i];